North Carolina Tar Heels: Men's basketball

-Carolina has enjoyed long success as one of the top basketball programs in the country.
+Carolina has enjoyed long success as one of the top college basketball programs in the country.
 The program claims 7 national championship teams, six NCAA National Championships and one retroactive championship, for the 1924.
 This championship was awarded by the Helms Foundation and the Premo-Porretta Power Poll.

 Under coach Frank McGuire, the Tar Heels won one national championship in 1957.
 The 1956-57 team went undefeated on their way to the school's first NCAA tournament championship.

-After McGuire departed in scandal, Dean Smith, who had been an assistant under McGuire, was hired to de-emphasize basketball in response.
-Instead, after some struggles early in his tenure, Smith ultimately entrenched the Tar Heels as a basketball powerhouse over his 36 years as head coach.
+McGuire was succeeded by Dean Smith.
+After struggling early in his tenure, Smith entrenched the Tar Heels as a basketball powerhouse over his 36 years as head coach.
 At the time of his retirement, Smith's 879 wins set the record for the most wins of any men's college basketball head coach.
 Under Smith, the Tar Heels won two national championships, 13 ACC Tournament championships, and one NIT Championship.
-Smith is also credited with popularizing the four corners, which he employed expertly until the dawn of the shot clock in college basketball.
-Smith also is credited with developing the idea of "The Carolina Way," epitomized by his motto of "Play hard, play smart, play together," and by other team-oriented practices Smith developed, including "point to the passer," where the player who scores a basket thanks his teammate for the assist.
+Smith is also credited with popularizing the four corners, which he employed until the introduction of the shot clock in college basketball.
+Smith is also credited with developing "The Carolina Way," epitomized by his motto of "Play hard, play smart, play together," and by other team-oriented practices including "point to the passer," where the player who scores a basket thanks his teammate for the assist.

-In 2003, Roy Williams, an assistant under Smith from 1978-88 and the head coach of Kansas, returned to his alma mater after the resignation of head coach Matt Doherty, who struggled during his three seasons at the helm.
-In Williams' second season, the Tar Heels won the 2005 NCAA national championship.
+In 2003, Roy Williams, an assistant under Smith from 1978 to 1988 and the head coach of Kansas, returned to his alma mater.
+In Williams' second season as head coach, the Tar Heels won the 2005 NCAA national championship.
 Williams would go on to win two more national titles (2009 and 2017) in his 18 seasons as Tar Heel head coach.
-He finished his career with 903 wins, 485 of which came in Chapel Hill.
+Williams passed his mentor Smith's 879 win total, finishing his career with 903 wins, 485 of which came in Chapel Hill.